For SellersSeller Guide

 • Control Retention: The original owner(s) maintain voting control and strategic oversight.

-• Partial Liquidity: Provides some liquidity for the owner, but typically less than a majority sale.
+• Partial Liquidity: Provides some liquidity for the owner, though typically less than a majority sale.

 Strategic Rationale: When Each Makes Sense

-The choice between a majority and minority sale is not arbitrary; it is driven by a confluence of factors including the owner’s personal objectives, the company’s growth stage, market conditions, and the desired level of future involvement.
+The choice between a majority and minority sale is a strategic decision driven by a confluence of factors, including the owner’s personal objectives, the company’s growth stage, prevailing market conditions, and the desired level of future involvement.

 Opting for a Majority Stake Sale